eaardal/boot-as-admin/README.md

 3. Right click on the shortcut -> Properties -> Advanced -> Check the Run as administrator box.
 OK all the way out.
 4. Launch the shortcut, enter credentials, and all processes you listed should start.

+(Add the `-noexit` switch when starting BootAsAdmin.exe to prevent the shell from closing)

 ### Using without building

 - Use the "Download as ZIP" button on GitHub, then copy the contents of the `Dist` folder and run the .exe